-The OSC1 oscillation circuit generates the 32.768 kHz (Typ.) system clock which is utilized during low speed operation (low power mode) of the CPU and peripheral circuits.
-Furthermore, even when OSC3 is utilized as the system clock, OSC1 continues to generate the source clock for the clock timer and stopwatch timer.
+The OSC1 oscillation circuit generates the 32.768 kHz (Typ.)/38.4 kHz (Typ.)/76.8 kHz (Typ.)/96 kHz (Typ.)/153.6 kHz (Typ.) (one of the frequencies selected by mask option) system clock which is utilized during low speed operation (low power mode) of the CPU and peripheral circuits.
+Furthermore, even when OSC3 is utilized as the system clock, OSC1 continues to generate the source clock for the clock timer, stopwatch timer and serial interface.

 This oscillation circuit stops when the SLP instruction is executed.
 However, in case the SVD circuit is executing an SLP instruction, oscillation is stopped in synchronization with the completion of sampling.

-In terms of the oscillation circuit types, either crystal oscillation, CR oscillation, crystal oscillation (gate capacitor built-in) or external clock input can be selected with the mask option.
+In terms of the oscillation circuit types, either crystal oscillation, crystal oscillation (gate capacitor built-in) or external clock input can be selected with the mask option.